openebs-archive/openebs-docs/docs/cas_template.md

 pvc-63f8178a-6346-11e8-a784-42010a80011c-rep-67bcffd9b6-6w9z4    1/1       Running   0          1h
 ```

-Verify PVC and PV are created with required properties
+Verify PVC and PV are created with required properties.
+This will create a PV with no more customized properties.

 ```
 root@ranjith:~/community/feature-demos/volumepolicies/replica-pinning# kubectl get pvc